Luis Alberto Suárez Díaz

 STRIKER WITH FC BARCELONA & URUGUAYAN NATIONAL TEAM

 After a budding early career in Uruguay, at 19 years of age, the striker left for Europe, where he soon established himself as one of the world’s greatest players, donning the colours of Groningen, Ajax, Liverpool and finally Barcelona.
-In his three years with FC Barcelona, he has achieved an extraordinary nine titles: two league titles, three Spanish Cups, one FIFA Club World Cup, one Spanish Supercup, one UEFA Super Cup titles, and one UEFA Champions League.
+In his four years with FC Barcelona, he has achieved an extraordinary eleven titles: three league titles, four Spanish Cups, one FIFA Club World Cup, one Spanish Supercup, one UEFA Super Cup titles, and one UEFA Champions League.

 |1||Clubs World Cup||2015|

 |2||Spanish Supercup||2016, 2018|

 |1||MVP Copa América||2011|